sproaty/whyteboard/README.txt

 ---- KNOWN BUGS ----

 Currently...none?!?
-Windows and Linux versions seems equal, performance overhead from 0.36.2 fixed, many other bugs fixed; all seems good.
+Windows and Linux versions seems equal, massive performance overhead from 0.36.2 fixed, many other bugs fixed; all seems good.

 ---- VERSION HISTORY ----

+08 Apr 2009 - * Bugfix with drawing "outlined" shapes having inverted coloured
+                lines when drawing over other colours.
+              * Bugfix with opening new window with Windows EXE
+              * Bugfix: thumbnails not being drawn white initially on Windows
+              * Added icon into the EXE

 08 Apr 2009 - * Paste image from clipboard into a new sheet
               * Toggle full screen view